arman-101/dandelion-wiki/CONTEXT.md

 **EVERY new page MUST:**
 - Use the server/client component pattern
 - Export proper `metadata` using utility functions from `app/utils/metadata.ts`
-- Follow the exact title format: "Name | The Dandelion Dynasty Wiki"
+- Follow the exact title format: "Name | The Dandelion Dynasty Wiki" (homepage is just "The Dandelion Dynasty Wiki")
 - Include enhanced descriptions with relevant keywords
 - Use canonical URLs pointing to `https://dandelion-dynasty.com`
 - Include OpenGraph and Twitter metadata with alt text for images